zalando/skipper/docs/tutorials/ratelimit.md

 ### Backend Ratelimit

-The backend ratelimit filter is `ratelimit()` and it is the most simplest one.
+The backend ratelimit filter is `ratelimit()` and it is the simplest one.
 You can define how many requests a route allows for a given `time.Duration`.

 For example to limit the route to 10 requests per minute for each skipper instance, you can specify: